appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 -   **credentials** `string`
     Basic Auth credentials if required for authentication purposes.
 It should be a string of the format `username:password`.
 If you are using an appbase.io app, you will find credentials under your [API credentials page](https://dashboard.appbase.io/app?view=credentials).
 If you are not using an appbase.io app, credentials may not be necessary - although having an open access to your Elasticsearch cluster is not recommended.
 -   **appbaseConfig** `Object` [optional] allows you to customize the analytics experience when appbase.io is used as a backend.
-    Read more about it over [here](/docs/reactivesearch/v3/advanced/analytics/#configure-the-analytics-experience).
+It accepts an object which has the following properties:

+    - **recordAnalytics** `Boolean` allows recording search analytics (and click analytics) when set to `true` and appbase.io is used as a backend.
+Defaults to `false`.
+    - **enableQueryRules** `Boolean` If `false`, then appbase.io will not apply the query rules on the search requests.
+Defaults to `true`.
+    - **userId** `String` It allows you to define the user id to be used to record the appbase.io analytics.
+Defaults to the client's IP address.
+    - **customEvents** `Object` It allows you to set the custom events which can be used to build your own analytics on top of appbase.io analytics.
+Further, these events can be used to filter the analytics stats from the appbase.io dashboard.

 -   **headers** `Object`
     set custom headers to be sent with each server request as key/value pairs.
 For example: